ando-smoke/word_frequency_counter/README.md

 sinatra-contrib
 ```

-If you want to run the included Gemfile, enter the following statement into
+If you want to run the included Gemfile, enter the following statements into
 the command line:
 ```ruby
 gem install bundler